Greenlaw

 Greenlaw is a town and civil parish situated in the foothills of the Lammermuir Hills on Blackadder Water at the junction of the A697 and the A6105 in the Scottish Borders area of Scotland.
 At the 2001 census, the parish had a population of 661.

 History

 Greenlaw was first made the county town of Berwickshire in 1596.
 At that time, Greenlaw was situated about 1 mi south of the present village, atop a hill - the 'Green Law'.
 This area is now known as Old Greenlaw.

-In 1661, county town status was lost to Duns by an Act of Parliament.
+In 1661, county town status was lost to Duns by an act of Parliament, the Duns Act 1661 (c.
+136).
 When Patrick, Earl of Marchmont attained the barony of Greenlaw in the 1670s, he made it his business to restore what he saw as the rights and privileges that came with the barony.
-In 1696 he succeeded: an Act of Parliament was passed, laying down in statute that the town of Greenlaw should be the Head Burgh of Berwickshire.
+In 1696 he succeeded: an act of Parliament, the Greenlaw Act 1696 (c.
+16), was passed, laying down in statute that the town of Greenlaw should be the Head Burgh of Berwickshire.